Sharing Stories and Building Bridges

-Hailed as the single most successful event of the entire Initiative by President Clinton, the event encouraged the University of Mississippi to formalize its dialogue process with the creation of an institute to promote racial reconciliation and civic renewal.
+Hailed as the single most successful event of the entire Initiative by President Clinton, the event, spearheaded by future Institute director Dr. Susan Glisson, encouraged the University of Mississippi to formalize its dialogue process by creating an institute to promote racial reconciliation and civic renewal.

 Formally created in 1999, the William Winter Institute was named in honor of Gov. Winter.